How to Make a Low Budget Movie or Short Film

 A bunch of misfits who somehow complete each other and make everything seem fun.

-You have to motivate them, you have to take charge, and you have to believe in yourself.
-And all this happens in your head and theirs.
+You have to motivate your team.
+You have to take charge, and you have to believe in yourself.

 Note: I didn’t say “ask”.
 You don’t ask them.
 You don’t tell them.
 You motivate them.
 You don’t have to pretend you know the way.
 All you have to promise is fun.
 You keep the fun coming, everything else will take care of itself.